VicSales28/project-solar-system/README.md

-# Solar System 🪐 (TRYBE)
+# Solar System 🪐

-My second Front-end module project successfully completed. 🚀🚀🚀
+My second Front-end module project successfully completed 🚀🚀🚀

+It was developed while I was studying React for the first time at Trybe's Programming School.

 In this project I developed a model of the solar system that the user is able to: